MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 # Deploy Microsoft Teams with Office 365 ProPlus

 In the past, Microsoft Teams was a separate installation from Office 365 ProPlus.
-But, starting in March 2019 with Version 1902, Teams is included as part of ***new*** installations of Office 365 ProPlus.
+But, starting with Version 1902, Teams is included as part of ***new*** installations of Office 365 ProPlus.
 If Teams is already installed on the device, no changes are made to that installation of Teams.

 If Skype for Business is already installed on the device, Skype for Business won’t be removed and will continue to function as before.
 Also, Skype for Business will continue to be installed with new installations of Office 365 ProPlus, unless you configure your installation to exclude it.

 > [!IMPORTANT]
 > Starting in the second half of June 2019, if you're using Monthly Channel, then Teams will be added to ***existing*** installations of Office 365 ProPlus (and Office 365 Business) on Windows devices when you update your existing installation to the latest version.
 For more information, see [What about existing installations of Office 365 ProPlus?](#what-about-existing-installations-of-office-365-proplus-on-devices-running-windows)

+If you're ready to deploy Teams to the users in your organization, you don't have to wait for this rollout schedule.
+Instead, you can deploy it now for your users by [following these instructions](https://docs.microsoft.com/MicrosoftTeams/msi-deployment) or you can have your users install Teams for themselves from [https://teams.microsoft.com/downloads](https://teams.microsoft.com/downloads).

+If your organization isn't ready to deploy Teams, we have the steps you can take to exclude Teams from [new](#how-to-exclude-microsoft-teams-from-new-installations-of-office-365-proplus) or [existing](#what-about-existing-installations-of-office-365-proplus-on-devices-running-windows) installations of Office 365 ProPlus.

+For information about deploying Teams on a Mac, see [Microsoft Teams installations on a Mac](#microsoft-teams-installations-on-a-mac).

-## When will Microsoft Teams start being installed with Office 365 ProPlus?
+## When will Microsoft Teams start being included with new installations of Office 365 ProPlus?

 The date when Teams starts being installed with ***new*** installations of Office 365 ProPlus depends on which update channel you’re using.
 The following table shows the schedule, which is subject to change.